LordRamlow/Madea/content/Kampagnen/⭐️ Thilenroy Kampagne/🗡 Items/Absorptionsstab.md

 ---
-draft: true
+draft: false
 ---
 ![[636284765204637619.jpeg]]

 (requires attunement)

-_While holding this rod, you can take a [Reaction](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#Reaction) to absorb a spell that is targeting only you and doesn’t create an area of effect.
+_While holding this rod, you can take a Reaction to absorb a spell that is targeting only you and doesn’t create an area of effect.
 The absorbed spell’s effect is canceled, and the spell’s energy—not the spell itself— is stored in the rod.
 The energy has the same level as the spell when it was cast.
 A canceled spell dissipates with no effect, and any resources used to cast it are wasted.
 The rod can absorb and store up to 50 levels of energy over the course of its existence.
 Once the rod absorbs 50 levels of energy, it can’t absorb more.
 If you are targeted by a spell that the rod can’t store, the rod has no effect on that spell.

 _When you become attuned to the rod, you know how many levels of energy the rod has absorbed over the course of its existence and how many levels of spell energy it currently has stored._